mosip/esignet-signup/README.md

 ## Credits

-We extend our sincere appreciation to the [Cambodia team](/Credits.md) for their invaluable support to MOSIP by implementing the Signup UI and service module.
+We extend our sincere appreciation to the [Cambodia Digital Government Committee team](/Credits.md) for their invaluable support to MOSIP by implementing the Signup UI and service module.
 We are truly impressed by your commitment and outstanding contribution.

 ## License